Galway Senior Hurling Championship

 The Galway Senior Hurling Championship (known for sponsorship reasons as the Brooks Galway Senior Hurling Championship) is an annual hurling competition organised by the Galway County Board of the Gaelic Athletic Association since 1887 for the top hurling teams in the county of Galway in Ireland.

 The series of games are played during the summer and autumn months with the county final currently being played at Pearse Stadium in November.
 Initially played as a knock-out competition, the championship currently consists of a group stage followed by a knock-out series of games.

 The Galway County Championship is an integral part of the wider All-Ireland Senior Club Hurling Championship.
 The winners of the Galway county final automatically represent Connacht and join the champions of the other three provinces to contest the All-Ireland Championship.

 Twenty-four teams currently participate in the Galway County Championship.
 The title has been won at least once by 29 different teams.
 The all-time record-holders are Castlegar, who have won a total of 17 titles.

-St. Thomas's are the title-holders, having defeated Loughrea by 1-15 to 0-17 in the 2022 decider.
+Loughrea are the current title-holders, defeating St. Thomas' by 1-15 to 1-14 in the 2025 final to win their second consecutive Galway County Championship and fourth in total, having previously won the title in 1941 and 2006.